Dortmund beats Frankfurt to win German Cup at 4th attempt | Taiwan News

-He has been the subject of transfer speculation linking him with a big-money move away from Dortmund in the summer.
+He has been the subject of transfer speculation linking him with a big-money move away in the summer.
+He finished the season with 40 goals across all competitions.

+"These are wonderful moments.
+Moments we worked for.
+It wasn't easy.
+The team earned it," said Dortmund president Reinhard Rauball, alluding to the difficulties players faced after the bomb attack on the team bus in April.

+Dortmund coach Thomas Tuchel claimed his first trophy in what was possibly his last game at the club, too.
+Tuchel has fallen out with Dortmund's management.

+Tuchel said Dortmund would not have won the title if there wasn't a good bond between him and the players.

+"There has to be a trust between players and coach for you to reach your goals.
+That's why Frankfurt was such a tough opponent, because there's such a great bond between them."

-Ousmane Dembele got Dortmund off to a great start in the eighth minute when he eluded Jesus Vallejo on the right and curled the ball inside the far post.
+Ousmane Dembele got his side off to a great start in the eighth minute when he eluded Jesus Vallejo on the right and curled the ball inside the far post.

 Police made an appeal to Dortmund fans not to celebrate with pyrotechnics after more were lit behind the west-end goal.
 The final had kicked off under a cloud of smoke after flares were lit among Dortmund fans.